Home » Health Conditions » Respiratory Problems » Lung Problems

 Hummus and e-Cigarettes

-What could the trendy new have in common with hummus – a healthy and increasingly popular Middle-Eastern snack made of chickpeas, garlic, olive oil and lemon?
+What could the trendy new e-cigarettes have in common with hummus – a healthy and increasingly popular Middle-Eastern snack made of chickpeas, garlic, olive oil and lemon?
 At first glance, most sane individuals would see very little, if any, overlap.
 However, we are at a unique juncture in history where a connection can be drawn.
 We are the lucky generation that gets to witness both products go a long way in eradicating tobacco – one of our nation’s oldest crops dating back Colonist John Rolfe’s first harvest in 1612.

 chickpeas